John Brown (abolitionist): Financial and political backing

+In Boston, he met Henry David Thoreau and Ralph Waldo Emerson.
+Even with the Secret Six and other contributors, Brown had not collected all money needed to fund the raid.
+He wrote an appeal, Old Browns Farewell, to abolitionists in the east with some success.

 In December 1857, an anti-slavery Mock Legislature, organized by Brown, met in Springdale, Iowa.
 On several of Brown's trips across Iowa he preached at Hitchcock House, an Underground Railroad stop in Lewis, Iowa.

-On January 7, 1858, the Massachusetts Committee pledged to provide 200 Sharps Rifles and ammunition, which were being stored at Tabor, Iowa.
-In March, Brown contracted with Charles Blair, through an intermediary friend, Horatio N. Rust of Collinsville, Connecticut (1828–1906), for 1,000 pikes.

-In the following months, Brown continued to raise funds, visiting Worcester, Springfield, New Haven, Syracuse, and Boston.
-In Boston, he met Henry David Thoreau and Ralph Waldo Emerson.
-He received many pledges but little cash.
-In March, while in New York City, he was introduced to Hugh Forbes, an English mercenary, who had experience as a military tactician fighting with Giuseppe Garibaldi in Italy in 1848.
-Brown hired him as his men's drillmaster and to write their tactical handbook.
-They agreed to meet in Tabor that summer.
-Using the alias Nelson Hawkins, Brown traveled through the Northeast and then visited his family in Hudson, Ohio.
-On August 7, he arrived in Tabor.
-Forbes arrived two days later.
-Over several weeks, the two men put together a "Well-Matured Plan" for fighting slavery in the South.
-The men quarreled over many of the details.
-In November, their troops left for Kansas.
-Forbes had not received his salary and was still feuding with Brown, so he returned to the East instead of venturing into Kansas.
-He soon threatened to expose the plot to the government.
-This was when Brown started to wear a beard, "to change his usual appearance".
+"Virginia scheme"

 With a free-state victory in the October elections, Kansas was quiet.
 Brown made his men return to Iowa, where he told them tidbits of his Virginia scheme.
 In January 1858, Brown left his men in Springdale, Iowa, and set off to visit Frederick Douglass in Rochester, New York.
 There he discussed his plans with Douglass, and reconsidered Forbes' criticisms.
 Brown wrote a Provisional Constitution that would create a government for a new state in the region of his invasion.
 He then traveled to Peterboro, New York, and Boston to discuss matters with the Secret Six.
 In letters to them, he indicated that, along with recruits, he would go into the South equipped with weapons to do "Kansas work".
 While in Boston making secret preparations for his operation on Harper's Ferry, he was raising money for weapons that were manufactured in Connecticut.
 Abolitionist Chaplain Photius Fisk gave him a sizable donation and obtained his autograph which he later gave to the Kansas Historical Society.

+Brown started to wear a beard, "to change his usual appearance".

+Weapons

+The Massachusetts Committee pledged to provide 200 Sharps Rifles and ammunition, which were being stored at Tabor, Iowa.
+The rifles were originally intended for use by free-staters in Kansas.
+After negotiation between the officers of the Massachusetts Kansas Committee and the National Committee, the rifles were transferred to the Massachusetts Committee for use in the Harpers Ferry raid.
+Horatio N. Rust, a friend of Brown's, helped acquire for 1,000 pikes for the intended slave rebellion.

+Weapons were purchased and sent to Kennedy Farmhouse in Sharpsburg, Maryland, where they were stored.
+Brown's plan was to make use of weapons, ammunition, and other military equipment stored at the armory, arsenal, and the rifle factory in Harpers Ferry.
+There were an estimated 100,000 muskets and rifles at the armory and arsenal complex at the time.

+The more sophisticated weapons, like Sharps rifles and pistols, were to be used by Black and White officers.
+The remaining fighters would use spear-like pikes, shotguns, and muskets.